mahmoudmohsen213/airs/README.md

 Classification of an input image is done using the fourth script, it takes the names of the input and output image names as command line arguments, it loads the model and the input image from the 'image-input' directory, generate the feature vector for each pixel, classify it using the loaded classifier, and generate the output image with zero/one value for each pixel based on the classifier prediction for that pixel, then it saves the generated image in 'image-output' directory using the output image name entered in the command line arguments.

 ## CSV file format
-In the current implmentation the window size if 5 pixels.
+In the current implmentation the window size is 5 pixels.

 The csv files follow a very simple format:
 - each record (line) is a single feature vector with its ground truth outcome.